JureCerar/keyword-bingo/README.md

 # Keyword Bingo

-Generate a keyword bingo card.
-Bingo card is generated from input keyword and is randomized on each generation.
+Generate a keyword bingo card to play with your friends.
+Bingo card is generated from provided input file with keywords (one per line) and is randomized on each generation.

 <img src="docs/image.png" alt="bingo" width="300"/>